Nursing bra

-A new mother wearing a nursing bra as she breastfeeds her infant.
+A new mother in a nursing bra as she breastfeeds her infant.

-A nursing bra is a specialized brassiere that provides additional support to women who are lactating and permits comfortable breastfeeding without the need to remove the bra.
+A nursing bra is a specialised brassiere that provides additional support to people who are lactating and permits comfortable breastfeeding without the need to remove the bra.
 This is accomplished by specially designed bra cups that include flaps which can be opened with one hand to expose the nipple.
 The flap is usually held closed with a simple clasp or hook.

 Purpose

 A nursing bra is designed to provide quick and easy access to the breast for the purpose of breastfeeding an infant.
 It typically has flaps or panels that can be unclipped and folded down or to the side with one hand.
 Nursing bras can be worn under a variety of outer garments.

 Changes during pregnancy

 Measurements for an appropriate nursing bra can be performed by a lactation consultant.
-Women can choose nursing bras with strong side and undercup support and an extra-wide back for optimal support.
-Nursing bras usually have up to four rows of hooks in the rear closure to allow the woman to adjust her band size to a limited extent.
+People can choose nursing bras with strong side and undercup support and an extra-wide back for optimal support.
+Nursing bras usually have up to four rows of hooks in the rear closure to allow the people to adjust their band size to a limited extent.
 Experts recommend a soft-cup bra made of a blend of cotton and Lycra with cups that stretch to accommodate changes in breast size.
-Most women buy two or more nursing bras so they can alternate between them.
-Small-breasted women who do not usually wear a bra may choose to wear a nursing bra to support their larger breasts or simply to prevent milk from leaking onto their clothes.
-Women should consider buying a maternity bra as soon as their regular bras begin feeling uncomfortable or notice their breasts are changing.
+Most people who get them buy two or more nursing bras so they can alternate between them.
+Small-breasted people who do not usually wear a bra may choose to wear a nursing bra to support their larger breasts or simply to prevent milk from leaking onto their clothes.
+Pregnant people should consider buying a maternity bra as soon as their regular bras begin feeling uncomfortable or notice their breasts are changing.
 This is normally around the 4 months mark.